Gulabi Sadi

-"Gulabi Sadi" is a Marathi song released on February 6, 2024, by Indian singer Sanju Rathod.
-The song became a viral hit due to its catchy melody, vibrant lyrics, and lively music video featuring Sanju Rathod and Prajakta Ghag.
+"Gulabi Sadi" is a Marathi-language song by Indian singer Sanju Rathod.
+It became a viral hit due to its catchy melody, vibrant lyrics, and lively music video featuring Sanju Rathod and Prajakta Ghag.
 The music was produced by G-Spark, while composition and lyrics were handled by Sanju Rathod.

+Gulabi Sadi has been recreated for Dhamaal 4, retaining its original melody while featuring a new musical arrangement by Tanishk Bagchi and new Hindi lyrics by Kumaar.

 Background and release

 "I didn't have anyone specific in mind when I wrote this song—it's really for all women.
 My mom really loves pink, and that inspired me too.
 I wanted to make something that would appeal to a lot of people.
 I usually come up with the melody first—it's in my head as I write—and the lyrics follow that rhythm."